 Supporting Parents and Children Through Hazards and Disasters

 Providing care for families and children is uniquely important during times of crisis and disaster.
 Preparing for and dealing with disasters can lead to difficult feelings, conversations, and concern.
 During COVID-19, each family has faced unique challenges and each member of the family has experienced the current health emergency in different ways.
-This session will discuss practical tips and strategies for clinicians and support service providers working with parents as they navigate challenges of the COVID-19 pandemic and with children as caring adults work to foster successful socio-emotional development and resilience.
-This session will also speak to the need to plan for increases in domestic violence and child maltreatment during emergencies, and what serving victims in this context looks like.
+This session explores tips and strategies for clinicians, Extension educators, and support-service providers working with parents as they navigate challenges of the COVID-19 pandemic considering socio-emotional development and resilience.
+The importance of planning for increases in domestic violence and child maltreatment during emergencies is also addressed, as well as what serving victims in this context looks like.

 Director of Capacity and Technical Assistance

 Kathleen Chiarantona, MSW

 Family Advocacy Program

 Sara Johnson, PhD

 Associate Professor of Pediatrics at the Johns Hopkins School of Medicine